 What you should know about the best cheap headphones

 Additionally, with most cheap headphones, what you buy is what you get.
-And by that, I mean that there aren’t any frivolities that accompany your purchase.
+There aren’t any frivolities accompanying your purchase.
 For instance, the Sony WF-SP700N are compatible with a free app to control the headphones.
 Well, you won’t find anything like that here.
 But on the flip side, that means that your purchase doesn’t rely on gimmicks.
 Additionally, only the Anker Soundcore Vortex offers high-quality codec support, which is fine since said codecs aren’t as great as we’ve been told anyway.

 All right, so you may expect that software to be lacking or completely nonexistent, but you may want to be reminded that hardware features aren’t going to be especially apparent either.
 For instance, some headphones receive water-resistant treatment, but only one of these do.
 That’s fine since we’ve gone decades without it, but it does mean that you’ll have to be more careful with your cheap headphones, especially around water.
 What’s more, the passive isolation will be less effective with these picks than with something like the Focal Listen Wireless, which are outfitted with top-end dampening materials.
 Aside from that though, if you want the best bang for your buck, whatever your budget may be, you’ve come to the right place.